zyedidia/knit/docs/knit.md

 Likewise, if you run `knit all` from the `foo` directory, and the `all` rule is only defined for the root directory, Knit will automatically use that rule instead of trying to use `foo/all`.

+### Deviations from Lua 5.1

+There are some differences between Knit Lua and Lua 5.1:

+* Knit supports `$` for creating rules.
+* Knit supports `:=` for creating raw strings.
+* Knit will give an error message when attempting to access an undeclared variable, whereas Lua 5.1 will just return nil for the value.

 ## Rulesets